Many of you may have been wondering what differences there are between the Donorbox and PayPal donation forms.

 All donor data will be collected up front on the Donorbox form.
 Then, donors will be transferred to PayPal to complete the payment.

-Our donation forms also accept fast check out options like Apple Pay, Google Pay and ACH (bank transfer).
+Our donation forms also accept fast check out options like Apple Pay, Google Pay and low-fee ACH bank payments.

 With Donorbox, it’s now easier than ever for donors to contribute using their preferred payment method.